 MOTION DESIGN 200 - TERM NAMES

 Term 1 Motion design principles and practice

 Term 2 Dynamics in motion design

-Term 3 Expressionistic animation design
+Term 3 Expressive animation design

-Term 4 Non-narrative digital animation
+Term 4 Storytelling devices specific tol animation

 Motion Design 2 introduces students to digital animation and its application to motion graphic design.
 By focusing on animation principles and using a practical hands-on approach, students are equipped with the skills to pursue a career in digital animation and motion graphics.
 Emphasis is placed on extending the skills gained in Motion Design 1 and preparing students to develop their individual voice and professional ability in Motion Design 3.